Danielwilliams/smart_meal_planner_multi/apps/smart-meal-planner-backend/CONCURRENCY_FIXES_SUMMARY.md

 # Concurrency Fixes Summary

-This document outlines the specific concurrency fixes that were implemented in commit `d5365400dbdc5f1cfc495ca14df823aed285581f` and related commits to address connection handling and concurrency issues in the Smart Meal Planner backend.
+This document outlines the specific concurrency fixes that were implemented to address connection handling and concurrency issues in the Smart Meal Planner backend.

+## Update (June 2025): Additional Connection Pool Enhancements

+Additional enhancements have been implemented to further improve database connection handling:

+1. **Thread-Local Connection Storage**
+   - Added thread-local storage to track connections by thread
+   - Allows reusing connections within the same thread
+   - Prevents connection leaks across request boundaries

+2. **Enhanced Connection Pool Creation**
+   - Added retry logic for connection pool creation
+   - Increased pool size from 10-30 to 10-100 connections for better concurrency
+   - Implemented automatic pool recreation when necessary

+3. **Connection Tracking and Diagnostics**
+   - Added global counters for active, total, and peak connections
+   - Created monitoring endpoints for connection statistics
+   - Added admin endpoints for manual connection pool reset
+   - Better visibility into connection usage patterns

+4. **Authentication Error Handling**
+   - Added proper null checks in all endpoints that depend on get_user_from_token
+   - Standardized error responses with HTTP 401 for authentication failures
+   - Improved error logging for authentication issues

+5. **Statement Timeout Implementation**
+   - Set 30-second statement timeout on all database connections
+   - Prevents queries from hanging indefinitely and blocking other operations
+   - Automatically terminates runaway queries that could exhaust the connection pool

 ## Key Issues Fixed